Snowflake-Labs/emerging-solutions-toolbox/helper-prompt-template-runner/README.md

 The helper provides 2 utilities to operationalize templated prompts against Snowflake tables:

 1) **PROMPT_TEMPLATE_PARSER**: User Defined Table Function (UDTF) to create a multi-message prompt from every record in a table, replacing variables with literal and/or table values.
 2) **PROMPT_TEMPLATE_RUNNER**: Stored Procedure to run a prompt template through the PROMPT_TEMPLATE_PARSER and prompt an LLM.

-## Support Notice

-All sample code is provided for reference purposes only.
-Please note that this code is provided `as is` and without warranty.
-Snowflake will not offer any support for the use of the sample code.
-The purpose of the code is to provide customers with easy access to innovative ideas that have been built to accelerate customers' adoption of key Snowflake features.
-We certainly look for customers' feedback on these solutions and will be updating features, fixing bugs, and releasing new solutions on a regular basis.

-Copyright (c) 2025 Snowflake Inc. All Rights Reserved.
+This stored procedure is the primary utility.

 # Specifications
 The configuration file currently supports the below elements in the top-level `prompt` key.